5 Ways to Showcase Your Value as an EA

 2. Take initiative in your career progression & growth

-We know you don’t need any more work on your plate, but taking on some of the responsibility for your career advancement can be a great way to climb the ladder and show initiative.
+We know you don’t need any more work on your plate, but taking some responsibility for your career advancement can be a great way to climb the ladder and show initiative.

 With these resources, you’ll have a clear path of what your manager expects from you today and what skills you need to move to the next level.
 You’ll also showcase how important your role and their opinion is to you.
-And just like that, with minimal time and effort from your manager, you’ve now built trust and created your trajectory for improvement, with a focus on tangible results that you can show to your boss at your next career catch-up.
+And just like that, with minimal time and effort from your manager, you are building trust and creating your trajectory for improvement, with a focus on tangible results that you can show to your boss at your next career catch-up.

 3. Build your network